-I spent a decade working in the birth world as a doula, prenatal/postpartum yoga teacher, and childbirth educator and saw a huge gap in health care that needed to be filled.
-Women weren’t being educated and empowered on their own bodies, weren’t informed that symptoms were a sign of imbalance that they could do something about before or even after disease set in, and were not being supported in the way they needed to make sustainable changes.
+It is shocking how much we do not know about our own body.
+I spent a decade in my early years working in the birth world as a doula, a prenatal/postpartum yoga therapist, and a childbirth educator and saw a huge gap in health care that needed to be filled.
+Despite great docs and midwives, women weren’t being educated and empowered about their own bodies, weren’t informed that symptoms were often a sign of imbalances that they could do something about with simple changes before medical intervention was needed or alongside medical intervention.
 Some women were suffering needlessly from symptoms of hormone imbalance where nutrition and lifestyle could help.
-These and other symptoms are messages that something IS off even if your doctor can’t name it and fix it with a prescription.
-There are imbalances that we need to listen to and do something about before disease sets in or after.
+Now, going through perimenopause myself and having teen daughters I am shocked and appalled that we as women do not know about our own body, how it changes, and what impacts it and I am hell bent to fill this void.

-There are a million awesome doctors out there.
+There are a million awesome doctors and nurses out there doing great work.
 I am married to an Emergency Department Physician who is a big thinker and a brilliant physician.
-There is just a missing void in health care today that we need to fill!
-I am happy to work with any kind of physician on your team.
+They are great at acute care.
+There is just a missing void in healthcare today, to help people understand the physiology of their body, to give people the appropriate time they need to feel heard, to see the whole person, to explore how food/lifestyle can directly affect health, to consider what is driving symptoms and disease, and to help people make sustainable daily changes!
+I am happy to work with any kind of physician or health care practitioner on your team.

-Looking at the whole person, being curious about everything, and coming back to the physiology, whats actually happening in the body physically and chemically and how various inputs and genetics are affecting our physiology, is a way to talk about health in a way that moves us forward in an empowered and individualized way.
-Physiology is the “nature” of the body, no judgment needed, its just about getting curious around whats happening in there and then we get to decide how to impact it.
+Looking at the whole person, being curious, and coming back to the physiology, what’s actually happening in the body and how various inputs and genetics are affecting our physiology, is a way to talk about health in a way that moves us forward in an empowered and individualized way.
+Physiology is the “nature” of the body, no judgment needed, its just about getting curious around what’s happening in there and then we get to decide how to impact it.

-I am currently a member of the National Association of Nutrition Practitioners, Functional Nutrition Practitioners, as well as part of several other Health Practitioner Forums so I can stay current and connected on new science.
-My husband is an emergency room physician who pushes me to understand at a deep level what I practice and provides robust conversation everywhere we go:) Needless to say, I am a die hard lifelong learner endlessly asking WHY and then helping you make changes to optimize your health.
+I am currently a member of the National Association of Nutrition Practitioners, Functional Nutrition and Lifestyle Practitioners, as well as part of several other Health Practitioner Forums so I can stay current and connected on new science and clinical evidence.
+Needless to say, I am a die hard lifelong learner endlessly asking WHY and then helping you make changes to optimize your health.

 I would be honored to be a part of your health journey!

-2019-2020- Bioindividual Nutrition Institute- Certified Practitioner Degree Program.
-Graduate year digging deep into the biochemistry of specific diets such as Fodmaps, Gaps, Oxalates, Salicylates, SCD, etc.
+2019-2020- Bioindividual Nutrition Institute- Certified Practitioner Program.
+Graduate work digging deep into the biochemistry of specific diets such as Fodmaps, Gaps, Oxalates, Salicylates, SCD, Histamines, ketogenic, AIP, etc.

 2018-2019- Certified Holistic Nutritionist- Bauman College, Oakland CA